-To create a shortcut in Microsoft Windows, follow one of the below steps.
+To create a shortcut in Microsoft Windows, follow one of the steps below.

 Create a shortcut within the folder the program resides

 One of the easiest methods of creating a shortcut is to create the shortcut in the folder that the program resides and then copy and paste or move that shortcut to where you want it.
 To do this, follow the steps below.

-- Open the folder or directory that contains the program you wish to create a shortcut for in Windows Explorer.
+- Open the folder or directory that contains the program you want to create a shortcut for in Windows Explorer.

 - Right-click on the program and click Create Shortcut.

 - This will create a shortcut named "Shortcut to <your program>" in the directory you are in.
-If you wish to rename this shortcut, right-click the file and click rename.
+If you want to rename this shortcut, right-click the file and click rename.